iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 The point is, ignore Walmart's website. \
 \

 1. You need to register through the <a href="https://www.vaccines.nh.gov/" target="blank">New Hampshire state vaccination website</a>. \
-2. Once you register, you'll be able to book an appointment at Walmart or another pharmacy, or a mass drive-through vaccination site.
+2. Once you register, you'll be able to book an appointment at Walmart or another pharmacy, or at a mass drive-through vaccination site.

 ## Summary